Joi/joi.github.io/_recipes/Kanitama.md

 </div>	</div>	<div class="medium-6 small-7 columns"><h4 id="directions">Directions</h4><div class="box box-directions content"><p>Cut shiitake, bamboo shoots, ginger and green onions.
 Prepare shredded crab.</p>
 <p>Break eggs in bowl and mix with a dash of salt, pepper, sugar and 2 tbsp of Shaoxing wine and mix gently without frothing.</p>
 <p>Combine all ingredients except potato starch for sweet and sour sauce in a bowl.</p>
 <p>Heat wok slowly to make sure that the entire wok is hot, then turn to high heat.
-Check for the <a href="/pages/leidenfrost-effect.html">Leidenfrost effect</a>, which is key to getting everything cooked properly and not stick to the pan.</p>
+Check for the [[leidenfrost-effect|Leidenfrost effect]], which is key to getting everything cooked properly and not stick to the pan.</p>
 <p>Add 1 tbsp of light oil and stir fry the bamboo shoots, shiitake and ginger.</p>
 <p>Add crab, add 1 tsp of sesame oil and stir fry.</p>
 <p>Transfer to bowl and clean wok.</p>